godot-dlang/godot-dlang/README.md

     Greeter,
 );
 ```
-- build plugin again `dub build`, in some rare cases you might do a full rebuild by adding `--force` switch, build should be ok
+- Build plugin again `dub build`, in some rare cases you might do a full rebuild by adding `--force` switch, build should be ok

 > You would need to build your plugin every time you have modified the code in order to see changes

-> Currently AFAIK there is no way to unload/reload GDNativeExtension, because of that on Windows it will prevent rebuilding plugin until you close the editor!
+> Currently AFAIK there is no way to unload/reload GDExtension, because of that on Windows it will prevent rebuilding plugin until you close the editor!

-### Register GDNativeExtension
+#### Register GDExtension
 - Currently there is no UI for that AFAIK, so lets do that manually
-- create a file in your godot project root called `mydplugin.gdextension` and fill with following content:
+- Create a file in your Godot project root called `mydplugin.gdextension` and fill with following content:

 __mydplugin.gdextension__:
 ```